react-native-community/discussions-and-proposals/proposals/0006-react-native-monorepo.md

 Reiterating the changes proposed in the graph:

-- step 1 is to move the `react-native` specific code in its own folder within the `packages/` folder.
+- we need to move the `react-native` specific code in its own folder within the `packages/` folder.
 This is the most error prone step to handle, as many paths and variables might have to be modified (for ex. in the CI configurations) to accommodate for this change.
-- step 2 is to **rename** some of other packages as shown above, and in this table:
+- we have to **rename** some of other packages as shown above, and in this table:

   <details>
   <summary>Expand table of package.json/npm names</summary>